-- Needles, tubing and syringes used to access the vial must be sterile.
+- Needles, tubing and syringes used to access the vial must be new and sterile.

 - Use appropriate cleaning solutions that are Environmental Protection Agency registered.

-- Child play toys used in waiting areas should regularly be disinfected.
+- Child play toys used in waiting areas should be disinfected regularly.

 - Handle fabric such as used sheets and towels carefully to avoid contamination with other objects or the air.